-In addition, Rick is a founding member and past chairman of the Wigmore Association, a global collaboration of chief executive officers and chief investment officers from eight family offices from across North America, Europe, Australia, and South America.
-The group, which launched in 2011, exchanges views, research, and insight to enable members to enhance their global perspectives and enrich their business models and investment processes.
+In addition, Rick is a founding member and past chairman of the Wigmore Association, a global collaboration of chief executive officers and chief investment officers from eight family offices across North America, Europe, Australia, and South America.
+The group exchanges views, research, and insight to enable members to enhance their global perspectives and enrich their business models and investment processes.

-Prior to joining Pitcairn, Rick was the Chief Investment Officer and Partner at Kaffie, Goodman, & Pitcairn, Inc., and Senior Manager, Portfolio Manager and Investment Analyst at Piedra Capital, both located in Houston, Texas.
+A fourth-generation family member, Rick has over 25 years of committee and board involvement with Pitcairn.
+Prior to joining our team, Rick was the Chief Investment Officer and Partner at Kaffie, Goodman, & Pitcairn, Inc. and Senior Manager, Portfolio Manager, and Investment Analyst at Piedra Capital, both located in Houston, Texas.

 Rick holds the designation of Chartered Financial Analyst and is a member of the Financial Analysts of Philadelphia.
 He has an MBA in Finance from Rice University and a BBA in Accounting with honors from the University of Houston.